top of page

 Junior sailing students spend a lot of time on the water and should expect to get wet!
 Basic swimming skills and comfort in the water is required.

 Students start in CANSail 1 and can progress up to CANSail 4, learning core sailing skills in a safe and fun environment.
-Student progress is reported in the Checklick Sail Canada national data base.

 Students interested in becoming instructors with the club are encouraged to discuss this with the Head Instructor or Sailing School director - it offers a great development path & an unbeatable summer job!